williamlegotyler/BonziBuddy_RENEWED/README.md

 1. Run the "setup.exe" installer and follow the setup wizard.
 2. At the end of the setup it will open a folder and you must run the "dependency installer.bat" file and follow instructions there aswell.
-3. download and install "TTS TruVoice di Lernout & Hauspie".
+3. download and install "TTS TruVoice by Lernout & Hauspie".
 4. go onto your desktop and launch the "bonzibuddy renewed" icon.

 # Anvitiruses